kyleko1234/myEasyLedger/rest_api/Documentation/Organization/Contents/Update an Organization.md

 Authorization: Requesting user must belong to the requested organization.

 Updates an organization with the values of the parameters passed.
+Only organization name can be updated.
+At this time the API will ignore attempts to update Currency and isEnterprise fields.
 ___

 #### Request Body Parameters